 Coptis chinensis rhizome -- Golden Thread -- Huang Lian -- Rhizome Coptidis.
-For a list of herbs used in Chinese medicine, see Chinese Herbs.
+For a list of herbs used in Chinese Medicine.

 The intense yellow color of coptis chinensis root is most likely due to